copenlu/academic-kickstart/content/publication/2025_EMNLP_Yuan/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)" publication_short = "In *EMNLP*"
+publication = "In Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP 2025)" publication_short = "In *EMNLP*"

 # Abstract and optional shortened version.
-abstract = "The digitisation of historical documents has provided historians with unprecedented research opportunities.
-Yet, the conventional approach to analysing historical documents involves converting them from images to text using OCR, a process that overlooks the potential benefits of treating them as images and introduces high levels of noise.
-To bridge this gap, we take advantage of recent advancements in pixel-based language models trained to reconstruct masked patches of pixels instead of predicting token distributions.
-Due to the scarcity of real historical scans, we propose a novel method for generating synthetic scans to resemble real historical documents.
-We then pre-train our model, PHD, on a combination of synthetic scans and real historical newspapers from the 1700-1900 period.
-Through our experiments, we demonstrate that PHD exhibits high proficiency in reconstructing masked image patches and provide evidence of our model's noteworthy language understanding capabilities.
-Notably, we successfully apply our model to a historical QA task, highlighting its usefulness in this domain." abstract_short = ""
+abstract = "Natural language explanations (NLEs) are commonly used to provide plausible free-text explanations of a model's reasoning about its predictions.
+However, recent work has questioned their faithfulness, as they may not accurately reflect the model's internal reasoning process regarding its predicted answer.
+In contrast, highlight explanations--input fragments critical for the model's predicted answers--exhibit measurable faithfulness.
+Building on this foundation, we propose G-Tex, a Graph-Guided Textual Explanation Generation framework designed to enhance the faithfulness of NLEs.
+Specifically, highlight explanations are first extracted as faithful cues reflecting the model's reasoning logic toward answer prediction.
+They are subsequently encoded through a graph neural network layer to guide the NLE generation, which aligns the generated explanations with the model's underlying reasoning toward the predicted answer.
+Experiments on T5 and BART using three reasoning datasets show that G-Tex improves NLE faithfulness by up to 12.18% compared to baseline methods.
+Additionally, G-Tex generates NLEs with greater semantic and lexical similarity to human-written ones.
+Human evaluations show that G-Tex can decrease redundant content and enhance the overall quality of NLEs.
+Our work presents a novel method for explicitly guiding NLE generation to enhance faithfulness, serving as a foundation for addressing broader criteria in NLE and generated text." abstract_short = ""

 # Is this a featured publication? (true/false)